-These authentic Thai Fish Cakes are super quick and easy to make.
-No need waiting to have these when you go to a Thai restaurant.
+These authentic Thai fish cakes are super quick and easy to make.
+No need waiting to have these when you go to a Thai restaurant!
 Once your family and friends taste them they will think you are an expert Thai cook.
 And why not?
-Mildly warm spices and Thai ingredients deliver a superb fish cake.
+Mildly warm spices and Thai ingredients deliver superb Thai-style fish cakes.

-We also take a look at Chiang Mai street food.
+We also take a look at Chiang Mai street food, a great place to find a Thai fish recipe among many other wonderful Thai meals.
 It’s incredibly cheap and the sheer variety of choice is mind-blowing to me.
 Read on for how you can eat for as little as $1 USD in Chiang Mai.

 Chiang Mai Street Food

 Last week we featured another classic appetizer, beef wrapped in betel nut.
 I also took some time out in that post to write about the joys of street food in Bangkok.
 Today we turn our attention to Chiang Mai.

 Is the street food here as good as Bangkok’s?
 In a nutshell, it is even better and it is incredibly cheap if you want to keep to a budget.
 We generally spent between $1 to $3 (USD).
 Incredible isn’t it?
 The sheer range of Thai food available is fantastic.

 There are a number of areas around the old town where you will find large street food stations.
 The Chang Puek Gate, the Chiang Mai Gate, and any of the markets are all great choices.

 You can expect to find food from the nearby hill tribes where there is more slow-cooked food, and it’s a little different to what’s served in Bangkok.
 Some great choices are:

 - Soy sauce pork